 There are a few more options for the HTTP connector

 - We can add up to 5 headers that will be sent with the POST

 Also check out this article - The HTTP/HTTPS Connector - which shows various dynamic fields we can make use of.
 For example, if we set the URL to https://myserver.com/[SERIAL] - the serial of the device that is connecting in will become part of the URL.

 A multi-connector allows us to send data to 2 endpoints at once.
 We create the two individual connectors first, and then 'join' them in the multi.
 This is typically used when a partner wants to send data to their own server (they would create their own connector for this) - and Telematics Guru.

 To configure, just set the type to MULTI and pick your 2 connectors from the dropdown list.

 Location Engine Connector

-This is specific to our Cellular Edge devices.
+This connector type is specific to our Cellular Edge devices.
 A Location Engine connector allows us to send the GNSS scan data, Wi-Fi MAC address lists and cell tower scan data to the Location Engine.
 The Location Engine uses this information to calculate the device location.